-We can be certain of the following: Canadian agricultural emissions are high and rising; the main driver for the increase is rising rates of synthetic nitrogen fertilizer use; the largest single contributor to agricultural GHG emissions is beef production; and fossil fuel use is a larger factor than is often acknowledged.
+We can be certain of the following: Canadian agricultural emissions are high and rising; the main drivers for the increase are rising rates of synthetic nitrogen fertilizer use and diesel fuel combustion; the largest single contributor to agricultural GHG emissions is beef production; and fossil fuel use is a larger factor than is often acknowledged.

-What is less certain are the exact emissions in most of the categories detailed above.
-There are significant uncertainties for many of the categories reported by ECCC and sometimes even more so for those not reported and instead calculated by academics or by the NFU based on reports by academics.
-Much work needs to be done to reduce the uncertainties.
-This is especially true as we endeavour to measure and report emissions reductions from on-farm changes-reductions that will initially be small though very important to quantify and document.
+What is less certain are the exact emissions in most of the categories detailed in the previous section.
+There are significant uncertainties for many of the categories.
+Much work needs to be done to reduce those uncertainties.
+This is especially true as we endeavour to measure and report emissions reductions from on-farm changes-reductions that will initially be small though very important to quantify, document, and reward.

 Nonetheless, we have more than enough data and more than enough precision to move forward swiftly, energetically, and courageously to reduce agricultural emissions.
-Commitments by governments to cut emissions from methane, from fertilizer, and from the economy as a whole provide clear signals that we need to act now and in each coming year to reduce emissions from all agricultural categories.
+Commitments by governments to cut emissions from methane, from fertilizer, and from the economy as a whole, provide clear signals that we need to act now and in each coming year to reduce emissions from all agricultural categories.
 The NFU hopes that this report and its data will help policymakers and farmers in this important work and, most importantly, inform the creation of sound, effective government policies and programs that can support and assist farmers as they make the needed changes to move to lower-emissions systems.